Asymptotic Behaviour and Ratios of Complexity in Cellular Automata

 Random sampling yields some empirical indications of the frequencies of different classes of behaviour among cellular automaton rules of various kinds.
 The choice of a ``random'' initial configuration is a way to capture the ``average'' behaviour of a system, given that if a CA behaves in some determined fashion for most initial configurations, there is a better chance that a ``random'' initial configuration will characterise the typical behaviour of said CA.

-There has been a significant amount of work done on the classification of cellular automata by Langton~\cite{langton}, Gutowitz~\cite{gutowitz}, Wuensche~\cite{wuensche}, and several others.
+There has been a significant amount of work done on the classification of cellular automata in e.g.~\cite{langton}, ~\cite{gutowitz}, ~\cite{wuensche}, among others.
 A good survey and introduction can be found in~\cite{genaroca}.
 Wuensche, for example, looked for signatures to aid searches, and statistics on changing portions in each class as colours and neighbourhood ranges increased.
 The problem here is that a particular initial condition may yield atypical results, so the results need to be averaged over a sample of initial conditions.
 But an optimal definition would capture whether the system actually reaches a quintessential state showing a stable evolution over time.
 Another variable is of course the number of time-steps before measures start to allow the system to settle into typical behaviour, as was also explored in~\cite{wuensche}.
 Here, however, we provide evidence that systems tend to settle into their typical behaviours very soon.

-Let us assume that any system $s$ belongs to one of Wolfram's four classes $C_1, C_2, C_3, C_4$.
-Let us define a recursive function $W$ that retrieves the Wolfram class of a system $s$.
-The elements of a class $C_n$ is defined by $W$ as follows:
+Let us define a recursive function $W$ that retrieves the Wolfram class of a computer program $s$ represented by its space-time evolution (hence effectively a string---e.g. for a Turing machine---or an $n$-dimensional array---e.g. for a cellular automaton).
+A Wolfram class $W$ of a system $s$ is recursively given by